GeekJoystick/nesrip/README.md

 ### Drag-n-Drop usage

 Drag a rom onto the exe and it will extract if a database entry is found.
 The included database file uses commands sandwiched between "hash" and "end" that closely mirror the ones described in the command-line section.
 SHA-256 of unheadered data is the hash method used.
-Note that no compression types are supported at this time.
+Note that no compression types are supported yet.

 ### Example database formatting